voiceittech/VoiceIt2-PHP/README.md

 ### Initialization

-Get the wrapper by directly dopwnloading the file and including it;
+Get the wrapper by directly downloading the file and including it;
 ```php
 include('VoiceIt2.php');
 ```